 Canada supports the second largest gray wolf population in the world, after Russia.
 Wolf habitat is diverse in this large country where, historically, wolves ranged in most areas.
-Currently, wolves in Canada occupy approximately 90 percent of their historic range (range lines not depicted).
-The 10 percentage without wolves is primarily near the southern border, except near Lake Superior where wolves still live.
-See individual provinces.
+Currently, wolves in Canada occupy approximately 90 percent of their historic range.
+The 10 percent of Canada without wolves is primarily near the southern border, except near Lake Superior where wolves still live.

 Common Name: Arctic wolf

 Location: Canadian and Alaskan Arctic

 Common Names: Great Lakes wolf, great plains wolf, timber wolf, buffalo wolf

 Location: South-central Canada primarily around the Great Lakes